Canada–United States sports rivalries: Men's

-Ice hockey is by far the most competitive sport between the two countries.
+Hockey is by far the most competitive sport between the two countries.
 The two teams have been close rivals since the early days of international hockey, facing each other for the gold medal at the first Olympic hockey tournament in 1920.
-The US was not able to defeat Canada until the 1960 Winter Olympics, and achieved their most recent victory at the 1980 Olympics.
+The United States was not able to defeat Canada until the 1960 Winter Olympics, and achieved their most recent victory at the 1980 Olympics.
 However, during the 1991 Canada Cup, American defense man Gary Suter cross-checked and injured Canadian superstar Wayne Gretzky, creating a feeling of animosity among Canadian fans.
 In 1996, the United States won a victory during a best-on-best men's tournament by defeating Canada at the 1996 World Cup of Hockey on Canadian soil in Montreal.
-Canada took revenge by beating the US for the Gold again at the 2002 Olympics on American soil in Salt Lake City.
-During their next Olympic match, Canada defeated the US in a gold medal game at the 2010 Olympics on Canadian soil in Vancouver, after the United States shocked Canada in the group stage of the tournament.
+Canada took revenge by beating the United States for the Gold again at the 2002 Olympics on American soil in Salt Lake City.
+During their next Olympic match, Canada defeated the United States in a gold medal game at the 2010 Olympics on Canadian soil in Vancouver, after the United States shocked Canada in the group stage of the tournament.
 The two teams faced off against each other in the 2014 Olympics in Sochi's semi-final for the right to go to the gold medal game, which Canada once again won.
-Most recently, the US and Canada faced off against each other in the 2022 Olympics in the group stage, which the US won 4-2.
-Neither the US nor Canada used NHL players in the 2022 tournament, so the result did not have the same importance as the 2010 and 2014 matches between the two nations did.
+Most recently, the United States and Canada faced off against each other in the 2022 Olympics in the group stage, which the United States won 4–2.
+The United States beat Canada in their next best on best competition, with the United States beating Canada 3–1 in Montreal in the 2025 4 Nations Face-Off.
+During the same tournament, Canadian fans booed "The Star-Spangled Banner" in response to the 2025 United States trade war with Canada and Mexico as well as President Trump's pro-American annexation rhetoric.
+Canada and the United States faced each other again in the final round of the same 4 Nations Face-Off tournament on February 20, 2025 with Canada defeating the United States 3–2 in overtime.

 Junior

 The two countries are perennial rivals at the World Junior Championships for players under 20 years of age.
-Overall, Canada holds a total of 18 gold medals, while the United States holds five gold medals.
-Since 2010 both the U.S. and Canada have won 4 World Junior Championships.
+Overall, Canada holds a total of 20 gold medals, while the United States holds seven gold medals.
+Since 2010, the United States has won 6 gold medals, while Canada has won 5 gold medals, although American interest in the teenager-only tournament is minimal and is rarely covered by the American mainstream media, while it is extensively covered by the Canadian mainstream media.